WELCOME

 4. Water: know where and how to locate streams, lakes and rivers to replenish water supply.
 The body needs lots of water to carry out essential functions, such as balancing the internal temperature to keep cells alive.
 As a general rule of thumb, a person can survive without water for about 3 days, according toBusiness Insider.

 6. We recommend you use caution.
-Use pepper sprays, guns, crossbows, knives, small pickaxes, building a fire (lighter or water-proof matches), hand-to-hand combat defensive training, and bug repellant.
+Use pepper sprays, guns, crossbows, knives, small pickaxes, building a fire (lighter or waterproof matches), hand-to-hand combat defensive training, and bug repellent.
 Setting up a basic glass bottle, bell, or empty soup can perimeter campsite with fishing lines 2 and 4 feet from the ground around tree trunks may alert you to dangers (this is provided you aren’t a heavy sleeper).

 Article Perks